-Education is ongoing.
+Ethics education is key to navigating your leadership role with the trust and confidence of your staff and the public.
+Education is ongoing and you are required to have annual ethics training.
 Your agency ethics officials may supplement required training throughout the year, in order to remind staff of their ethics obligations as public servants.